dijaykumar/CE7-Grp3-CapstoneProject/README.md

 **Step 4: Manage and Monitor Resources on AWS**

+1. Verify that all resources were created on the AWS Management Console.
-1. Once your EC2 instance is created, you can access its **public IP** through a browser to view the "**Hello, World!**" message served by Apache.
+2. Once your EC2 instance is created, you can access its **public IP** through a browser to view the "**Hello, World!**" message served by Apache.
-2. Navigate to **CloudWatch**, and look for the dashboard named "**CE7-Grp3-CloudWatchDashboard**" under **Dashboards**.
+3. Navigate to **CloudWatch**, and look for the dashboard named "**CE7-Grp3-CloudWatchDashboard**" under **Dashboards**.
 You should be able to see the EC2 instance metrics from the CloudWatch Dashboard you created.

 **Step 5: Clean Up Resources**